-suma2Venn transforms a matrix of characters into a binary matrix and creates a vennDiagram of the common elements between columns x data frame of character values suma2Venn creates a list of all elements of a matrix or data frame of characters and computes the presence/absence of each element in each column of the matrix.
+suma2Venn transforms a matrix of characters into a binary matrix and creates a vennDiagram of the common elements between columns suma2Venn(x, ...)

+Х data frame of character values plotting arguments for the vennDiagram function suma2Venn creates a list of all elements of a matrix or data frame of characters and computes the presence/absence of each element in each column of the matrix.
 This results is a numeric matrix of 1 and 0 which can be taken by the vennDiagram to generate a Venn Plot suma2Venn returns a Venn Plot such as that created by the vennDiagram funcion vennDiagram